 One of Queen Victoria’s favourite and most recognisable jewels was a sapphire cluster brooch designed by Garrard, the London-based jeweller behind many of the royal family’s treasures.
 A wedding gift from her beloved Albert, Victoria wore the brooch proudly in her bridal portrait.

-Similar in style to Victoria’s famous brooch is the halo engagement ring, a classic style that sees a nimbus of sparkling diamonds encircling a larger centrepiece.
-The concept of the halo was originally invented in the Georgian period as a means of enlarging and drawing attention to centre stones, but it was during the Victorian era that halo engagement rings were romanticised, often resembling a flower, with the diamonds mimicking petals.
+Similar in style to Victoria’s famous brooch is the cluster engagement ring, a classic style that sees a nimbus of sparkling diamonds encircling a larger centrepiece.
+The concept was originally invented in the Georgian period as a means of enlarging and drawing attention to centre stones, but it was during the Victorian era that cluster engagement rings were romanticised, often resembling a flower, with the diamonds mimicking petals.

-With their colourful centre stones and delicate diamond arrangements, Flora and Penelope are prime examples of Victorian halo engagement rings that emulate the style of Queen Victoria’s sentimental brooch.
+With their colourful centre stones and delicate diamond arrangements, Flora and Penelope are prime examples of Victorian cluster engagement rings that emulate the style of Queen Victoria’s sentimental brooch.

 THE FLORAL RING